ECT: A Clinical Reference

 FDA reclassification

-After extensive review, the FDA reclassifies ECT devices from Class III (highest risk) to Class II for use in severe unipolar and bipolar depression, catatonia, and severe manic or psychotic symptoms (for patients age 13 and above).
+After extensive review, the FDA reclassifies ECT devices from Class III (highest risk) to Class II for use in severe treatment-resistant or acutely life-threatening major depressive episodes associated with MDD or bipolar disorder, and for catatonia, in patients age 13 and above.
+Use for other indications (including mania, schizophrenia, and schizoaffective disorder) remains Class III.
 The reclassification legitimizes ECT's established indications while maintaining regulatory oversight.

 Mechanism research, individualized dosing, and MST